xogeny/salvage/README.md

 ## Types

+The main goal of this library is to allow in-memory values to be updated by values that originated outside of memory.
+In practice, this means values that have been reconstituted via some deserialization process and, that, in practice means JSON.
+As such, the focus here is on the JSON primitives: numbers, strings, `null`, booleans, objects and array.
+As a practical matter, I included support for both `Date` and `function` types (even though those are outside the scope of the JSON spec).
+Dates in particular could be pretty important and could easily be transformed as part of a deserialization process.

-Currently, the library supports `number`, `string`, `null`, objects and arrays.
-I need to add some test cases for `Date` to make sure that is handled correctly.
-If it encounters a value that it doesn't know how to salvage, it will throw an exception.
+This still leaves other types of values like `Buffer`, `Uint8Array`, *etc*. unhandled.
+If `salvage` encounters a value that it doesn't know how to handle, it will throw an exception.